Holger Henke: Work in Academic Administration

 During his tenure as Vice Chancellor for Academic Affairs & Provost at Wenzhou-Kean University the student body of this institution grew from ca. 850 (AY 2014/15) to ca. 1,950 (AY 2017/18).
 The number of full-time faculty grew from 46 (AY 2014/15) to 96 (AY 2017/18).
 The establishment of several new key offices (e.g., Associate Deans for Business and Liberal Arts; Center for Curriculum Scheduling and Planning; Graphic Design studio and iMac lab; biology and physics labs; MakerSpace; Language Learning Lab; Office for Research and Sponsored Programs), the start of new academic programs (Applied Mathematics; Psychology; Graphic Design / Interactive Advertising; Management / Entrepreneurship option and Supply Chain & Information Management option; Architectural Studies), and the implementation of other academic support structures (e.g., scholarship reward program; Student Research Day; Vice Chancellor's Lecture Series; Global Lecture Series) marked the significant administrative, programmatic, and teaching & research infrastructure advancement during that period.

 On September 22, 2015, China's President Xi Jinping remarked at the China-US Governors’ Forum in Seattle on the university's development: “When I was Governor of Zhejiang back in 2006, I attended a signing ceremony for a joint initiative between Wenzhou University and Kean University to establish Wenzhou-Kean University.
 After years of efforts, this university was finally up and running last year and is making good progress today.”

-The construction of new Student Residential Buildings (with 1,800 beds), the College of Business and Public Management building (opened in 2018), and the acceptance of a 100 million yuan grant by the Shanghai-based Dafa Properties Group for the construction of a School of Architecture and Design building also fall into this very productive growth period.
-Dr. Henke also acted as the guardian of academic freedom at Wenzhou-Kean University where students enjoy full access to the internet, are able to watch international news programs on campus, and can access the library research databases at Kean University.
+The construction of new Student Residential Buildings (with 1,800 beds), the College of Business and Public Management building (opened in 2018), and the acceptance of a 100 million yuan grant by the Shanghai-based Dafa Properties Group for the construction of a School of Architecture and Design building also fall into this growth period.
+During this period, students had full access to the internet, were able to watch international news programs on campus, and could access the library research databases at Kean University.